ratulb/byte_marks/README.md

             //Get the bytes and demarcate with byte marks let mut bytes = picked_string.as_bytes().to_vec();
             Marks::mark_bytes(&mut bytes);//The bytes have been demarcated now
-            //Preserve the old string for for assertion below orig_strings.push(picked_string);
+            //Preserve the old string for assertion below orig_strings.push(picked_string);
            //Keep extending the marked bytes
            marked_bytes.extend(bytes);